rjnesspor/interpreter/README.md

 -
 - Strings must be wrapped in quotes (i.e. "Hello, world!").
 - Only single binary operations are supported (i.e. redefine x as x + y + z is NOT valid (2 binary ops)).
+- Loop conditions are **not** supported currently.
+Only integer literals.

 Acceptable Directives